frederic-perez/AmE-dictionary/data/dictionary.md

 __have (one's) head read__ _idiom_ To have one's logic or sanity examined or reevaluated, usually regarding some ridiculous decision, plan, or idea.
 A reference to a pyschiatric evaluation, the phrase is usually used prescriptively.
 __have (one's) heart in (something)__ _idiom_ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.
 __have (someone's) blood on (one's) head__ _idiom_ To be the cause of (someone's) death; to bear the guilt or responsibility of (someone's) death or injury.
+__have (someone) coming and going__ _idiom_ To put someone in an inescapable position or situation; to leave someone with no viable options or solutions.
 __have (something) cold down__ _idiom_ :dart: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it.
 __have a bone to pick with someone__ _idiom_ To want to talk to someone about something annoying they have done. _I got a bone to pick with you.
 Come on!_
 __have a bun in the oven__ _idiom_ To be pregnant.